muxinc/player-examples/README.md

 # Player Examples

-A repo for creating public examples of player.
+A repo for creating public examples of players.

 ## Development